itsozod/signup-form-validation/README.md

 # signup-form-validation
- Sign up form with validation using JavaScript
+ Sign up form with validation using JavaScript ▶️
+ <a href="https://itsozod.github.io/signup-form-validation/">Watch it here</a>✅